vitelabs/vite-wiki/docs/api/vitejs/README.md

 ## Introduction

-Vite JS 实现了js版本生成地址、签名、abi等功能函数；提供IPC、HTTP、WS的rpc协议调用；同时对 Gvite-RPC 接口进行了上层封装；并且支持各类account实例，快捷生成钱包功能。
+Vite JS implements generation of addresses, signature, abi and other basic functions; rpc protocol calls of IPC, HTTP, and WS; encapsulate the Gvite-RPC interface; and supports various account instances, which can quickly generate a wallet.

 **Version 2.0.0 and above.
 We optimise the architecture of vitejs project and refine vitejs packages as well as split them into detailed functionality.**